 As a Bel Mar vet clinic, we offer preventative pet wellness care and urgent care procedures.
 Our team performs routine examinations, puppy and kitten care checkups, pet vaccinations, spay/neuter procedures, pet dental cleanings, and surgery procedures for cats and dogs.
 We also have an on-site radiology center, in-house laboratory, and pet pharmacy to make sure each pet gets the immediate care they need.
-Wadsworth Animal Hospital also offers on-site dog grooming services for our valued patients.

 Our clinic also offers emergency vet procedures during normal business hours and 24-hour referrals for all other times.

 Progressive pain management is essential to pet wellness care.
 For cat and dog owners, this can be determined by how a pet receives medication during treatment.
 Our Lakewood veterinarian team focuses on progressive pain management in order to meet what is best for the individual pet.
 By learning the early signs of pain or discomfort in our pets, we are able to provide the proper care to help prevent future conditions from occurring and to treat symptoms more effectively and efficiently.